 Omae Wa Mou Shindeiru

-However, Although this phrase is very iconic, since this phrase is considered a rude expression, please ONLY use this as a joke ONLY with your friends, not more.
+However, although this phrase is very iconic, as this phrase is considered a rude expression, please use this ONLY as a joke with your friends, nothing more.

 2. “Dattebayo!” – Uzumaki Naruto

-Then, Naruto says this phrase 「〜だってばよ」(dattebayo) as his iconic line, which is usually either spoken by itself only or added onto the end of something else of Naruto speaking sentences.
-When you are watching the sequel of Naruto Shippuden the earlier translation of this phrase was “believe it!” that changed to be “you know/ya know!“.
-This translation is incorrect actually, considered grammatically.
+Then Naruto says this phrase (〜だってばよ! or dattebayo) as his iconic line, which is usually either said by itself or added to the end of something else Naruto says.
+If you watch the sequel to Naruto Shippuden, the previous translation of this line was “Believe it!”, which was changed to “You know/ya know!”.
+This translation is actually incorrect from a grammatical point of view.

 Why?
-It is because this phrase is actually more or less has less meaning, it is only 口癖 (Kuchiguse ‘ bad habit of speaking’).
+It is because this phrase actually has more or less less meaning, it is just 口癖 (Kuchiguse ‘bad habit of speaking’).

-Interestingly, this phrase is also being said by Naruto’s mother (Kushina) and Naruto’s son (Boruto) with slightly different as below:
+Interestingly, this phrase is also said by Naruto’s mother (Kushina) and Naruto’s son (Boruto), with slightly different variations as below:

 Kushina: 「だってばね!」 Dattebane!